mneinast/cookbook/src/site/notes/allnotes/chana masala.md

 # Directions

 cook the rice
+ - note: these instructions only apply to brown rice.
+The following steps applied to white rice will overcook it:
 	 - boil large pot of water
 	 - rinse rise in a fine mesh colander
 	 - pour washed rice into boiling water, boil 30 minutes
 	 - turn off heat and drain the rice
 	 - return the rice to pot and cover, let steam 10 minutes
 	 - remove lid, fluff rice and season with salt

 cook the chana masala
  - in dutch oven, warm oil over medium-low heat.